Oman posts 784 mln rial budget surplus for H1/2022 - state news agency | Headlines

 - Oman

-The Gulf Arab state's oil revenues increased to 3.187 billion rials by the end of first half, the report added.
+The Gulf Arab state's oil revenues increased to 3.187 billion rials by the end of the first half, the report added.
+Public spending rose 8.6% to 5.94 billion rials year on year, the Ministry of Finance said in a statement on Sunday.
+Total public debt was down 2.2 billion rials from the end of last year to 18.6 billion rials, the ministry said.

+Gulf oil producers have benefited from the sharp rise in oil prices, which surged past $100 a barrel after Russia's invasion of Ukraine in late February exacerbated concerns about disruptions to the global energy supply.
+Oman, rated junk by rating agencies, bought back more than $700 million of its bonds in June, a move S&P said: "supports improving metrics".

 ($1 = 0.3840 Omani rials)